 Now, you’ve defined your loan terms, you’ve ensured you’re eligible to apply.
 What now?
 Pick the type of loan you’re after and where you’re going to get it from!

 Choosing the Right Loan Type

 This ties easily into step 1 and the defining of your wants and needs.
-If you need to borrow a larger amount of money or need over a year to pay it off, you’ll want to opt for a long term loan.
-If you’re just needing a quick fix to last you for under a year, a short term loan is for you.
+For example, if you need to borrow a larger amount of money or need over a year to pay it off, you’ll want to opt for a long term loan.
+On the other hand, if you need a quick fix to last you for under a year, a short term loan is for you.

 Neither type of loan is a one-size-fits-all, and you’ll actually find that there’s a lot of choice in different loans that you may want to apply for.
-For example, short term loans are ideal for both personal use and for new businesses.
-If you don’t qualify for traditional lines of credit, as a new business, you may be able to secure a one-time loan to help with start-up costs.
+For example, short term loans are ideal for both personal uses and new businesses.
+If you don’t qualify for traditional lines of credit as a new business, you may be able to secure a one-time loan to help with start-up costs.

 However, you shouldn’t be applying for a payday loan if: you’re using it to pay off existing loans, you already have an outstanding payday loan, you’re unsure you can pay it back in time, and the loan isn’t for an absolute necessity.

 To read more about different types of short term loans, click here.

 If you think short term loans wouldn’t suit you, you’ll want to opt for a long term loan.
 On a repayment schedule of over a year, these loans generally offer lower interest rates/ APR.
 Still, they can easily result in a higher overall interest due to the increased lending period.